All it takes is 9 months.

 Electrical Wiring – Commercial

-This advanced course familiarizes students to the commercial applications of the National Electric Code.
-Topics include: codebook format and topics, electrical principles related to the NEC, electric power and circuits, electric motors, and air conditioning systems in commercial structures.
+This introductory course familiarizes students to the fundamentals of the National Electric Code.
+Topics include: codebook format and topics, basic electrical principles related to the NEC, electric power and circuits, electric motors, and air conditioning systems in commercial structures.

 Fundamentals of Refrigeration